 "FDA approved?"
 Agent Gray asked suspiciously.

 "No, but I've used it several times myself.
 The last two even had the desired affects with no hallucinations."

 By then, Agent Gray decided she was still too sick and tired to worry about it and let out a heavy sigh.

 "Actually, Agent Gray," Tony then said, "since you did ask, a cup of coffee would be fantastic.
 Thank you."

-Tony sighed while Clint made himself comfortable on her couch.
+Tony sighed while Clint tossed his coat on a chair like he owned the place.
 "Fine.
 That's fine."